Skip to main content

 React

-import { Apollon } from "@tumaet/apollon/react"
+import { Apollon } from "@tumaet/apollon"

 import type { UMLModel } from "@tumaet/apollon"